 General Public Transportation Information and Tips

-- While you can view the Network Maps and Timetables (click on Timetables at the bottom middle of the page and enter the requested information), we prefer using Google Transit Directions on our phone.
+While you can view the Network Maps and Timetables (simply select or enter the requested information), we prefer using Google Transit Directions on our phone.
 Using Google Maps, we enter our destination and search for directions, making sure to switch to the public transit option.
 We’ve used this method in all places we visited so far, and Istanbul was no different.
-The app directed us to the best route, whether it be bus, metro, or tram.
+(TIP: Although, Google didn’t have adequate transit information for Bratislava, Slovakia, and Santiago de Queretaro, Mexico during our visits) The app directed us to the best route, whether it be bus, metro, or tram.

 Stay Tuned for More Sightseeing Adventures and Itineraries

-This is only part three of our City Guide to Istanbul.
+This is only part three of our City Guide to Istanbul, Turkey.
 Stay tuned for out next post where we’ll share our sightseeing adventures and itinerary.
 Catch up on part one and two: